squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

 where :n:`@term__bi` is any bi-term (i.e. a 2 multi-term) such that its left (resp. right) component is :n:`t__1` (resp. :n:`t__1`).

-..
-  :term:`systems<system>`

-  Squirrel syntax for bi-terms allow to factorize common behavior by

 Diff-terms
 -----------